Alignak-monitoring/alignak-doc/source/02_installation/what_is_it.rst

 * determine the installation directory according to the system (setuptools inner method)

-* create a */etc/default/alignak* main configuration file (only on non Free BSD platform):
+* create a */etc/default/alignak* main configuration file (only on non FreeBSD platform):
     - copy the *bin/default/alignak.in* file
     - update the main variable directories according to the used installation directory